 Its entrance was fringed with palms and shaded with sea grapes, making a tunnel over the path.
 The walkway spilled out onto sea grass and white sand.

 At the Pier’s base, people stretched out on beach towels or strolled along the edge of the surf.
 A Plein Air artist scowled at his creation, adding a dab of color to his brush.

-And this simple outing, one in a sophisticated town intent on indulging every whim -- ended up being one of our favorites.
+This simple outing, in a sophisticated town intent on indulging every whim, ended up being one of our favorites.

-Turns out that -- sometimes -- breathing in the sweet music of nature is the biggest luxury of all.
+Turns out that breathing in the sweet music of nature can be the biggest luxury of all.